 Editor’s Note: the scenario needs to be studied where provided encryption keys are not related to KAF

-Editor’s Note: how to determine if UE is roaming and how hAAnF find current vAAnF are FFS.

 5. The vAAnF stores the key KAF and associated parameters received from the hAAnF and sends back response to the hAAnF.

 Steps 6 and 7 take place as specified in TS 33.535 [2].